veronica089/metad_extract/README.md

-# Learning how to use git
+# Learning repo
-Let's understand how to use git
+Trying to understand how to use git